resource-watch/ocean-watch-data/widgets/ocn_calcs_014_eutrophication_risk/README.md

 ## Processing
 To create the widget, the Ocean Watch data team processed the dataset using a [python script](https://github.com/resource-watch/ocean-watch-data/blob/main/widgets/ocn_calcs_014_eutrophication_risk/ocn_calcs_014_eutrophication_risk_processing.py).

-**Synopsis:** We projected the sub-basin polygons from ICEP dataset into a projected coordinate system `(epsg:3395)`.
+**Synopsis:** We projected the sub-basin polygons from the ICEP dataset into a projected coordinate system `(epsg:3395)`.
 Centroids of the polygons were calculated and transformed to a geographic coordiante system `(epsg:4326)`.
 The centroids were spatially joined to GADM country borders.
 We grouped the data by country and risk level to get the number of basins at each level within a country and globally and summed across risk levels to get total number of basins.
 Using these two values, we calculated the proportion of sub-basins at each ICEP level.
 The [processed table](https://resourcewatch.carto.com/u/wri-rw/dataset/ocn_calcs_014_eutrophication_risk) is stored on Carto.

 ## Supplemental Files
 | File | Description |